-Costs for the summer school are fixed to the economic levels of countries from which participants apply in accordance with the 2019 World Bank data on economic ranking.
+In accordance with the 2019 World Bank data on economic ranking, costs for the summer school are fixed to the economic levels of countries from which participants apply (i.e. where participants currently live and/or are based, whether due to academic affiliation or work, and regardless of whether the participants’ nationality/origins are elsewhere).
 Upon acceptance, an initial deposit of 100 Euros is required to secure one’s place in the summer school.
-The final due date for all costs to be paid will be 15 September 2019.
+The final due date for all costs to be paid will be 15 October 2019.”

 6500 Rands : For South African citizens, permanent residents of South Africa and foreign students studying or working at a South African institution.